This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Incorporating a small amount of fermented vegetables like sauerkraut or kimchi juice into your smoothie might sound unusual, but it’s a fantastic way to boost your gut health.
 They are rich in probiotics, which support a healthy microbiome, improve digestion, and even influence your mood.
 If your gut’s not healthy, ain’t nobody healthy.

 • Yogurt that contains live bacteria, or probiotics, can give your immune system a boost.
-You can even make vegan yogurt with probiotics in it if dairy is something you try to avoid.
+You can even make vegan yogurt with probiotics if dairy is something you try to avoid.

 • Sauerkraut is basically fermented cabbage.
 It’s great for digestion and the reason it makes this superfood list is the probiotics found inside.